Comprendre la législation des drones en France en 2025

 French regulations provide for several flight scenarios for drones:

-• S1 : Direct view flights, at a maximum distance of 200 meters from the pilot.
+• S1 Direct visual flight, at a maximum distance of 200 meters from the pilot.

-• S2 : Flights out of direct sight of the pilot, up to a distance of 1 km.
+• S2 Flights out of the pilot's direct line of sight, up to a distance of 1 km.

-• S3 : Flights near people, at a distance of 100 meters.
+• S3 Flights close to people, at a distance of 100 meters.

-• S4 : Flights out of direct sight in remote areas, under strict conditions.
+• S4 Out-of-sight flights in remote areas, under strict conditions.

-Each scenario has specific training, equipment and flight notification requirements.
+Each scenario has specific requirements in terms of training, equipment and flight notification.

 Requirements:

-• Maximum height : 120 meters above the ground.
+• Maximum height 50 meters above ground level.

 Requirements:

-• Maximum height : 50 meters above the ground.
+• Maximum height 120 meters above ground level.

-• Flight zones : Flights in populated areas are prohibited.
+• Flight zones Permitted in populated areas with prefectoral authorization.

-• Training : Specific training for BVLOS flights, including risk management and emergency procedures.
+• Training : Specific training certificate, including flight management skills in built-up areas.

 Requirements:

-• Maximum distance : Not specified, but requires specific permissions for each mission.
+• Maximum distance : Not specified, but requires specific authorization for each mission.

-• Maximum height : Variable depending on authorizations.
+• Maximum height : Varies according to authorization.

 • Flight zones : Flights in controlled airspace with specific authorizations.

-• Equipment : The drone must have robust communications systems and advanced safety features, such as parachutes or detect-and-avoid systems.
+• Equipment The drone must have robust communication systems and advanced safety features, such as parachutes or detection and avoidance systems.

-Used for complex and specialized missions like mapping large areas, S4 flights require detailed preparations and authorizations.
-These flights are often carried out by experienced professionals and use sophisticated drones.
+Used for complex and specialized missions such as mapping large areas, S4 flights require detailed preparations and authorizations.
+These flights are often carried out by experienced professionals using sophisticated UAVs.

-Drone pilots must respect the rules of the air and the air traffic code , in particular by avoiding flying near airfields, military zones, nuclear power plants, historical monuments, and national parks.
+Drone pilots must comply with rules of the air and rules of the roadIn particular, avoid flying near airfields, military zones, nuclear power plants, historic monuments and national parks.

-It is crucial to respect people's privacy and image rights .
-It is prohibited to capture or broadcast images or sounds without the consent of the persons concerned, or to use them for commercial or malicious purposes.
+It's crucial to respect privacy and the image rights of individuals.
+It is forbidden to capture or distribute images or sounds without the consent of the persons concerned, or to use them for commercial or malicious purposes.

 Definition and differences

-The distinction between recreational drones and professional drones is made based on use.
-A drone used for professional purposes will be subject to stricter regulations, including the obligation to have a theoretical ULM pilot certificate .
+The distinction between recreational drones and professional drones is based on use.
+A drone used for professional purposes will be subject to stricter regulations, including the obligation to possess a ULM pilot's license.

 Specific regulations for professionals

-Professional drones are subject to specific obligations, such as flight authorizations, specific insurance and advanced safety devices.
+Professional drones are subject to specific obligations, such as flight authorizations, specific insurance and advanced safety features.

 Geolocation devices